vpuhoff/lora-esp32/readme.md

   - Red blinks: Transmitting packet
   - Green blinks: Received packet
   - Blue blinks: Acknowledgement received
+- **Display Issues:**
-- If the display is not working:
-  - Check its connections (especially CS, DC, and RST pins)
-  - Verify display settings in the web interface
+  - For ESP32 boards, if the display is not working, check its connections (especially CS, DC, and RST pins) and verify display settings in the web interface.
-  - Check that the display is enabled in settings
+  - For ESP32-S3 boards, note that the display functionality is currently disabled due to the unavailability of a second display for testing.

 ## Customization Options